Lihu0/ReadSiteUpdates/README.md

     > Run [`scripts/init.sh`](scripts/init.sh) to schedule the script in **cron** in the [`scripts/`](scripts/) folder.
 - You can adjust `start_time` and `interval` in [`settings.ini`](settings.ini).
 > [!IMPORTANT]
-> Changes require rerunning the init script to take effect.
+> Changes require rerunning the init script to take effect

 - **Removing**:
     - On Windows: